Atomistic Origin of Diverse Charge Density Wave States in CsV$_3$Sb$_5$

-{\it DFT phase diagram.} In order to determine the ground states at different strains, we perform DFT calculations on various CDW configurations, which are condensated from the soft phonons (see SM for all considered structures \cite{SM}).
+In order to determine the ground states at different strains, we perform density functional theory (DFT) calculations on various CDW configurations, which are condensated from the soft phonons (see Part V for all considered structures \cite{SM}).
 Figure \ref{fig:dft}(e) shows the energy-vs-strain curves of selected low-energy states.
-It indicates that, for the compressive strains exceeding -3.4$\%$, CsV$_3$Sb$_5$ prefers the pristine phase, which is in line with the observation that pristine phase becomes ground state under hydrostatic pressure \cite{zheng2022emergent}.
+It indicates that, for the compressive strains exceeding -3.4$\%$, CsV$_3$Sb$_5$ prefers the pristine phase [Fig.\ref{fig:phonon}(a, b)], which is in line with the observation that pristine phase becomes ground state under hydrostatic pressure \cite{zheng2022emergent}.
 From -3.4$\%$ compressive strain to 0.7$\%$ tensile strain, the ISD state shown in Fig. \ref{fig:dft}(a) is energetically favorable, which is also consistent with observations \cite{ortiz2020cs}.
-Particularly, between tensile strain of 0.7$\%$ and 2.7\%, the aforementioned new CDW state with \emph{D}$_{3h}$ symmetry are stabilized.
-As shown in Fig. \ref{fig:dft}(b), such state is characterized by shrinked triangle of V atoms with surrounding V-V dimers.
-Interestingly, as the tensile strain increases, the V-V dimers form larger and larger triangle, which encircles more and more shrinked triangles of V atoms.
-For example, for strain between 2.7$\%$ and 2.9\%, it forms a 4×4 supercell [Fig. \ref{fig:dft}(c)] and for strain larger than 2.9\%, it forms a 6×6 supercell [Fig. \ref{fig:dft}(d)].
-Such phases share the \emph{D}$_{3h}$ symmetry and similar structural features, and are thus denoted with \emph{D}$_{3h}$-\emph{n} (\emph{n} = 2, 4, 6) states, where \emph{n} indicates the $n \times n$ supercell.
-Such \emph{D}$_{3h}$-\emph{n} phases correspond to the fact that the lowest imaginary phonon shifts toward $\Gamma$ point with increasing tensile strain.
-It is thus validate to speculate that, for even stronger tensile strain, the ground state will transform to a phase with only shrinked triangles, which is actually the breathing kagome state.
-Considering the imaginary phonon modes on A-L line, the \emph{D}$_{3h}$-\emph{n} phases also prefer that adjacent kagome layers have a $\pi$-shift.
-Such $\pi$-shift further lowers the rotation symmetry from \emph{C}$_3$ to \emph{C}$_2$ (see more details in the SM \cite{SM}).
-On the other hand, the structures corresponding to $\Gamma$-K/A-H soft modes are found not to be the ground state within investigated strain range.
+Particularly, between tensile strain of 0.7$\%$ and 2.7\%, the aforementioned new \emph{D}$_{3h}$-2 CDW state is stabilized (see Fig. S8 for phonon dispersion and XIII for the prediction of CsV$_3$Bi$_5$ which exhibits \emph{D}$_{3h}$-2 phase in the absence of any strain \cite{SM}).
+As the tensile strain increases, the V-V dimers form larger and larger triangle, which encircles more and more shrinked triangles of V atoms, corresponding to the \emph{D}$_{3h}$-4 phase [Fig. \ref{fig:dft}(c)], \emph{D}$_{3h}$-6 phase [Fig. \ref{fig:dft}(d)], etc. It is thus reasonable to speculate that, for even stronger tensile strain, the ground state will transform to a phase with only shrinked triangles, which is actually the breathing kagome state.
+Note that the \emph{D}$_{3h}$-\emph{n} phases also prefer that adjacent kagome layers have a $\pi$-shift.
+Such $\pi$-shift further lowers the rotation symmetry from \emph{C}$_3$ to \emph{C}$_2$ (Fig. S3 \cite{SM}).